micahyoung/cf-rsync/README.md

 1. Visit the app URL in browser and see the updated content

-* Note: apps languages/buildpacks must support dynamic code/content reloading.
+* Note: app languages/buildpacks must support dynamic code/content reloading.
 If not, the server process may need to be signalled or restarted to reload content.

 ### Windows - modify existing app (hwc)